xtaran/unburden-home-dir/README.md

   there is likely a process running which still has files open in that directory or a subdirectory thereof.

-  Exit that program and try again. `unburden-home-dir` works incrementally.
+  Exit that program and try again. `unburden-home-dir` is idempotent, i.e. it can be called several times without doing different things.

 * In case `unburden-home-dir` moved something it wasn't expected to, you can try to undo all of unburden-home-dir's doing by running